Hellenic Rescue Team Lesvos

 The British Royal National Lifeboat Institution (RNLI) responded to this request and provided equipment and training support to the HRT Lesvos Branch.
 As a result of this support, the team is now ready to respond 24/7, within 30 minutes, to emergency call-outs from the Hellenic Coastguard.
 The team is now considered the islanders’ principal provider of maritime search and rescue.

-The team uses two reconditioned Atlantic 75 lifeboats gifted by the RNLI, boats that have already saved many lives in the UK.
+The team uses one Oceanis sponsor boat donate by the Ministry of Mercantile Marine, the Aegean and Island Policy and two reconditioned Atlantic 75 lifeboats gifted by the RNLI, boats that have already saved many lives in the UK.
 These lifeboats, operated by skilled volunteers, now continue the heritage of lifesaving, providing water rescue capability to the island and those in harm’s way – whether migrants, tourists or the local population.

 The department has all the necessary special equipment to intervene in mountaineering and air accidents in mountainous areas, carrying out even the most difficult operations.

-The members of the Mountain Rescue Department are trained volunteers, each of whom specializes in the object they want to offer: high mountain, rock, ski patrol, canyon or mountaineering.
+The members of the Mountain Rescue Department are trained volunteers, each of whom specializes in a specific area of interest: high mountain, rock, ski patrol, canyon or mountaineering.

 It has a long-term cooperation with the Air Force and the Army Air Force for over 30 years, while members are trained with trainers trained or attending seminars, trainings and exercises, and are in co-operation with similar teams from abroad, (Austria for avalanches, Serbia for ski patrol, France for mountain rescue and helicopter operations).

-Corresponding sections of Mountain Rescue exist in almost every branch of the Greek Rescue Team so that there is a direct coverage of every mountainous volume of the Greek territory.
+Corresponding sections of Mountain Rescue exist in almost every branch of the Hellenic Rescue Team so that there is a direct coverage of every mountainous volume of the Greek territory.

 The Hellenic Rescue Team’s First Aid Department trains team members as well as members of the public, clubs, schools and businesses.

-One of the most important objectives of the department is prevention, information and education of citizens, and for this reason HRT organizes first aid training sessions, workshops and conferences that are open to all, on a regular basis.
+One of the most important objectives of the department is accident/injury prevention through education and increased awareness of citizens, and for this reason HRT organizes first aid training sessions, workshops and conferences that are open to all, on a regular basis.

-The purpose of HRT’s D.R.D department is to provide immediate and coordinated response and mobilization during massive and extensive disasters, to conduct research and rescue operations, and the continuous training of its members.
+The purpose of HRT’s Disaster Response Department (D.R.D) is to provide immediate and coordinated response and mobilization during massive and extensive disasters, to conduct research and rescue operations, and the continuous training of its members.

-The Hellenic Rescue Team were at the centre of the island’s disaster response in the aftermath of the earthquake.
-They operated in the village of Vrissa, which was most affected by the earthquake, contributing to the work of the Fire Brigade and providing First Aid to residents who were in trouble.
+The Hellenic Rescue Team were at the core of the island’s disaster response in the aftermath of the earthquake.
+We operated in the village of Vrissa, which was most affected by the earthquake, contributing to the work of the Fire Brigade and providing First Aid to residents who were in trouble.